schi99/Capstone_Project_Intorduction_to_Computer_Science_and_Programming/report.md

 - Describe pre-existing resources and their origins
 - Highlight additions or modifications made during the project

+As this was the first attempt at creating a calendar file from Uniportal's course information, our approach was novel and rather than following an existing blueprint, it combined advice from versatile resources.
+Thus unsurprisingly, some modifications were made during the process.

+The most important resources were related to the use of the icalendar and datetime modules.
+In the case of datetime, stackoverflow was used frequently to troubleshoot and brainstorm ideas on how to format the scraped schedule into a usable time object.
+Additionally, the icelandar documentation was referenced for the spesifics of the usage of this module and for creating the specific cases such as recurring events.

-    *The original plan for this program was to provide a code that would automate the login, leading to the webscraping and calendar output creation process.
+As stated earlier, the original plan for this program was to provide a code that would automate the login, leading to the webscraping and calendar output creation process.
 However, multiple attempts revealed that this part was beyond the scope of this project due to issues related to two-factor-authentication and browser specifications.
-Thus, the goal was updated to include the remaining steps implemented on a HTML-document saved directly from UniPortal.*
+Thus, the goal was updated to include the remaining steps implemented on a HTML-document saved directly from UniPortal by the user.

+Additionally, we a had an optional goal of using LLM integration to create calendar events for important assignment deadlines based on information available at Uniportal.
+However, this goal was abandoned fairly early on in the project due to time constraints.

 - Use visuals such as drawings, screenshots, or plots to support your explanations

 ### 3.2.
 Results

+This project managed to reach most of its goals in a robust manner.
+The current code succesfully generates a calendar output and for most events, provides the room information.
+Based on our test cases, the information is also correct, excluding potential overlaps with holiday times.
+All in all, the project has succesfully created a useful tool for students in University of Luzern that can save time and bring the university systems closer to modern age.

+At its current stage, the program has some limitations.
+Most importantly, the current code only works on the German version of Uniportal, requiring more attentive work by the user.
+Additionally, the current code relies on a semester lenght of 14 weeks and is not able to detect conflicting events.
+Thus, user should not fully rely on the output.

 - Explain what worked and what did not

-    *As the login automation did not work for both of us despite extensive attempts, this part was deemed beyond the scope of this project and inessential for the main goal of the project.
-Thus, a revision was made to download the course information directly from UniPortal as a HTML document and implement the remaining steps from there.*

 - Include relevant data, such as graphs, equations, or images, to illustrate results

 ## 4. Conclusion